Citation, DOI, disclosures and article data

 Often the only finding is hydrocephalus due to unseen leptomeningeal disease 2.

 MRI with contrast is the modality of choice for investigating suspected neurosarcoidosis.
 In general, lesions follow a standard signal intensity 1,2:

 - T1: iso- or hypointense with respect to adjacent grey matter

 most are hyperintense

 some lesions can be iso- or hypointense

-Pachymeningeal disease often takes the form of pachymeningeal thickening with homogenous enhancement.
-In some cases the masses can be low on T2 weighted images, which although a helpful clue, is not pathognomonic.
+Pachymeningeal disease often takes the form of pachymeningeal thickening with homogeneous enhancement.
+In some cases, the masses can be low on T2 weighted images, which although a helpful clue, is not pathognomonic.

 The most important sequence is T1 weighted with contrast, as quite prominent changes may be inapparent on other sequences.
 There may be focal or generalised leptomeningeal enhancement: 3

 particularly around the basal aspects of the brain and circle of Willis